What to Do When Your Car Insurance Company Leaves Your State

 Work With an Independent Insurance Agent

 In a restricted market, an independent agent can be your most valuable asset.
 Unlike captive agents who represent one company, independent agents have access to multiple carriers — including specialty and surplus lines insurers that don't advertise directly to consumers.
 They know which carriers are actively writing policies in your state and can often negotiate better terms.
-Learn more about switching car insurance companies to understand how the process works end-to-end.
+Brokers can provide access to 50 or more carriers at once, dramatically improving your odds of finding affordable coverage in a restricted market.

 Don't Automatically Take the First Quote

 Even in a tight market, premiums vary significantly between carriers.
 Get at least 3–5 comparable quotes.
 When comparing, make sure you're matching coverage levels — identical liability limits, deductibles, and add-ons — so you're doing an apples-to-apples comparison.
-Check out how car insurance rates are approved to understand why rates differ so much between carriers in the same state.
+A market-wide non-renewal is a business decision, not a personal one, so your driving record and claims history remain the primary factors other insurers will use to rate you.
+If you're worried about being flagged, review our guide on how to get reconsideration after a denial for additional strategies.

 Pincher's Pro Tip

 Maintain continuous coverage at all costs.
-Even a one-day lapse in coverage can increase your future premiums by 8–35%.
+Even a one-day lapse in coverage can increase your future premiums by 8–35% or more and may result in fines or license suspension.
 If your non-renewal date is approaching and you haven't secured a new policy, bind a temporary policy — even a basic liability-only plan — to keep your coverage history unbroken.
-Learn more about the consequences of a coverage lapse.
+Read more about the consequences of a car insurance lapse before it happens.

 The Assigned Risk Pool: Your Coverage of Last Resort